Tips on using this search form

 A173

-The dependence of chemical exchange on boundary selection in a fibronectin type III domain from human tenascin
+The dependence of chemical exchange on boundary selection in a fibronectin type III domain from human tenascin.

 Journal of molecular biology